Across the broken back of the old stone wall

 you can hear it if you try…

-and there’s a measure of peace in that, too.
+and there is a measure of solace in that.

 This is a simple poem for a simple truth: I was driving one day and in a quick glimpse, saw a mighty tree fallen across an old, typical, New England, free-stacked stone wall.
 The one had broken the other and I thought to myself, “There must be a poem in that!”